assertthat/assertthat-bdd-gradle-tasks/README.md

     mode = "automated"
     /*Optional - the value MUST be an instance of {@link String} or {@link java.net.URI}.*/ proxyURI = "myproxy:8080"
-    /*Optional - user name which will be used for proxy authentication. proxyUsername = "username"
+    /*Optional - user name which will be used for proxy authentication.*/ proxyUsername = "username"
     /*Optional - password which will be used for proxy authentication.*/ proxyPassword = "password"